rodhnin/asterion-network-minotaur/CONTRIBUTING.md

 By participating in this project, you agree to:

 -   **Be respectful**: Treat all contributors with respect and professionalism
 -   **Be ethical**: Only contribute security checks that follow ethical hacking principles
 -   **Be transparent**: Clearly document any changes to security checks or scanning behavior
-- **Follow responsible disclosure**: Report security vulnerabilities privately (see [SECURITY.md](SECURITY.md))

 ---